 Firstly, I was able to benefit from both Geneva and Zurich.
 Secondly, events such as the Winter Schools were great opportunities.
-Starting the day with the mini-courses, then strives to maintain a strong connection between all past and present members.
-This new alumni corner section will present inspiring stories from some of our previous members.

-the networking and talking to people from different locations and finding out about what they were doing.
+Starting the day with the mini-courses, then the networking and talking to people from different locations and finding out about what they were doing.
 Then skiing and coming back for more talks in the evening and being able to discuss with the speakers.